briankwest/robokiller/ruby-example/README.md

-# Validate Incoming call to signalwire before ianswing them
+# Validate Incoming calls to signalwire before answring them

 This is an example application that you can use to Answer or reject call after validaing From number with  [RoboKiller  API](https://enterprise-api.robokiller.com/v1/docs/).